 - Preheat oven to 400F.

-- Combine butter, olive oil, garlic, and salt together.
+- Combine ghee, olive oil, garlic, and salt together.

 - Toss mushrooms in butter mix.

 - Lay out mushrooms (cap side down) in an oven dish.